meshenger-app/meshenger-android/README.md

 # Meshenger

- A P2P Voice- and video phone App without the need for accounts or access to the Internet.
-Scan each others QR-Code and call each others IP address.
+True P2P Voice- and video phone calls without the need for accounts or access to the Internet.
+There is no discovery mechanism.
+Just scan each others QR-Code that will contain the contacts IP address.
 This works in many local networks such as community mesh networks, company networks or at home.

 Features: